DGotshalk/Todo-Manager/README.md

 * g++
 * Qt 5.15

+## Back and Front-end
+### Front-end
+The front end of the application is written in C++ and uses Qt to render the UI. <br>

+### Back-end
+The back end of the application uses C++ to parse data to and from a csv file.
+Using a csv files means that a database is not necessary and helps keep the size and complexity of the project down. <br>

 ### Qt Requirements
 These are items required by Qt, by Linux distro style </br>
 For .deb based systems such Debian or Ubuntu: